 In 2007, on the initiative of President Lech Kaczynski, and with the official support of the State of Israel, the Polish government presented Irena Sendlerowa as a candidate for the Nobel Peace Prize.

 Supporting her candidacy was the “Organization of Holocaust Survivors Resident in Israel”.

 The Auschwitz authorities also expressed their support for this candidacy, “considering that Irena Sendlerowa was one of the last living heroes of her generation, and that she demonstrated extraordinary strength, conviction and courage in the face of evil of an extraordinary nature“.

-The Norwegian Nobel Committee decided to award the award to the American politician and philanthropist Alberto Gore.
+The Norwegian Nobel Committee decided to award the award to the American politician and philanthropist Albert Gore.
 No comment!!!